MichelleHovendal/Restaurant-Guide/content/post/Reviews.md

 ---

 ## Fake reviews
 In this section the fake reviews are detected.
-Based on research studies, it is said that 20% of the reviews are most likely to be fake reviews.
+Based on research studies, it is estimated that 20% of the reviews are most likely to be fake reviews.
 In this section you can see where the fake reviews are detected based on the star given in the review, star of the restaurant, type of restaurant, type of kitchen and states.

-In the plot below, it is shown the percentage of fake reviws over different categories.
+In the plot below, the percentage of fake reviws over different categories is shown.
 The five tabs show the percentage of fake reviews within some feature; either stars in the review, star of the restaurant type of restaurant, type of kitchen or state.
 For example for the fake reviews within review stars, it is the percentage fake reviews of reviews giving that particular star.

 For the detection of fake reviews, anomaly detection is performed by the algorithm isolation forest in order to find outlier.
 The reviews detected as outliers is marked as fake reviews.
 The algorithm is a good way to detect outliers on a large dataset in a short time, which make it a very suitable algorithm for detecting fake reviews in a dataset with many reviews.
+The anomaly detection used different features for the prediction such as the stars given in the review, the text describing the review and many more.

 <script type="text/javascript" src="https://cdn.bokeh.org/bokeh/release/bokeh-2.3.2.min.js" integrity="sha384-XypntL49z55iwGVUW4qsEu83zKL3XEcz0MjuGOQ9SlaaQ68X/g+k1FcioZi7oQAc" crossorigin="anonymous"></script>
 <script type="text/javascript">